-If either of these roles interests you, please get in touch
+If either of these roles interests you, please get in touch with us at coates@iinet.net.au or call on 08 9330 6066

 Unit 3/66 Blackwood Avenue, Augusta.
 Located right next to the BP Service station in the centre of town.